ndyjrdn/BuzzgateVault/ASU/CSE 110/Module 6.md

 The stack is was also called the local variable Local as opposed to global memory.
 This helps define scope of variables and methods

 When a method is called 5 things happen
- 1. Stack frame is created
+ 1. Stack frame is created in stack memory
- 2. Return point is recorded
+ 2. Return point is recorded in stack frame
- 3. Local variables are created
+ 3. Local variables are created from method (local is scoped to the method)
- 4. Variables are populated
+ 4. Parameter variables are assigned (variable values are populated)
  5. Instructions are executed

 When a method finishes 3 things happen:
-1.
+1. Local variables are removed from the stack
+2. Stack is removed
+3. Control returned to main